WMBao/S/README.md

 ## Contribution
-Accomplish Android APP coding, related part of the report and the report webpage.
+Accomplish the Android APP coding, related part of the report and the report webpage.

+Collaborate with Yaoming Zhu, Bo Pang and Yihui Qian.

 ## Details(selected)